Nate-weeks/breakable-toy/README.md

 ## Features

-* Users can create and update their personal accounts
-* Users can create a facility
-* As the creator of a facility Users can approve other Users to join the facility
-* As part of a facility Users can create Divisions
-* As the creator of a division Users can approve other Users to join the division
-* As part of a division Users can add clients
-* Users can update client information
-* Users can transfer client information between Divisions and Facilities
+A user can create an account on Admistus and then view and create facilities and sub-divisions.
+For each facility and sub-division you create, you have the ability to approve and remove users from the facility.
+A user can't view any information other than the list and description of facilities until they are approved by the facility creator.
+This is to control access to within each facility-division, where sensitive client information is stored.
+Any user approved to view client information in a division can add clients, edit client data, and transfer clients from one division to another.

 ## Technologies